 With the amount of tech gear we were carrying in the car and security issues in some areas some additional modifications to the Defender seemed to be in order.
 The rear sliding windows of Defenders are not incredibly secure and are held shut by a small plastic latch.

-With a dual-battery power inverter and 3G
+With a dual-battery power inverter and 3G modems we can connect almost anywhere |

 Over the past few months I've seen a number of ways people have tried to make Defender rear windows less attractive to uninvited guests including tinting the windows, installing mesh wire security grates or mounting sand ladders over the windows.
 I spoke to a few shops and was going to have brackets made to lock sand ladders over one side and a rack for jerry cans over the other.
 The week that I was going to get the work done I came across a Defender with a far more unique solution - remove the rear window and frame entirely and rivet in a diamond plate aluminum cabinet to hold glasses, mixers and a few bottles with a door that folds down to make a mobile cocktail bar.
 We found the shop that did the work and the following Monday we brought the Defender in at 8am and waited the entire day as they drilled out the rear side windows and installed the custom fabricated aluminum cocktail bar.